I would bet quite a bit of money that working mums with school-aged kids have more on their minds than anyone else!

 And then, of course, there’s the ‘home admin’ of paying bills, remembering appointments and making sure everyone gets to where they’re supposed to be.

-So if you have a million things to remember, these tips on how to be an organised mum when you have lots on your mind…
+So if you have a million things to remember, and whether you are a parent or not, take a look at these tips on how to be organised when you have lots on your mind…

 Have a morning routine